sakeefh/sakeefh/readme.md

 ### Hello, I'm Sakeef 👋🏽

 - I'm a fourth year Computer Science student at the University of Georgia and dedicated to shaping unforgettable digital journeys!
-- Feel free to check out my latest GitHub repositories and visit portfolio [website](https:www.google.com) to learn more about me.
+- Feel free to check out my latest GitHub repositories
+- Visit my portfolio [website](https:www.google.com) to learn more about me.

 ## 🔨 Toolbox